 Indulgent.

-Wade leaned forward with his easy public grin.
 “Sweetheart, this isn’t open mic night.”

 “I know.”